Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' notes.md

 i also now know there should be many ways that one thing leaving me to many other limitations

-i learnt how to do walk code and dialog stuff and interacton on  a top down game still dont rly know how to do a better dialog skip but tyh
+i learnt how to do walk code and dialog stuff and interacton on  a top down game still dont rly know how to do a better dialog skip but thats fine